Skip to main content

 important

-the value of a cell is referenced using the function call syntax, within a watch function, rather than accessing the value property directly.
+Within watch functions, the value of a cell is referenced using the function call operator rather than accessing the value property directly.

 Every call to ValueCell.watch adds a new watch function, for example: